Ryzee119/tinyusb_host_test/README.md

-TinyUSB host dev on Teensy41
+TinyUSB host dev on Teensy41 and Pico

 Build with [VSCode](https://code.visualstudio.com/) and the [PlatformIO](https://platformio.org/) plugin.